ProtoSchool/organizing/RESOURCES.md

 - Name and mailing address where stickers should be sent
 - Event name and date

 All requests must be placed **at least 1.5 weeks prior to your event** to ensure we have enough shipping time.
+You'll receive an email with tracking details when your swag order has shipped.

 ### ProtoSchool logo files